-Symptoms of Illness Disqualification Ruffled, huddled in appearance, sometimes with vomiting and/or diarrhoea (often described as 'dirty' vent but not to be confused with nervous wet vent) Remove from the bench Presence of Mites Disqualification Scaly face - Encrustations visible on one or more of the cere, beak, legs, eyes and vent.
-Feather mite - Ragged black or brown markings on feathers, particularly on the side toward the vent area Remove from the bench Presence of Lice Disqualification Visible usually on face, mask or neck as black 'dots' or fly shaped - flat & fast moving.
-Each disappear into the feather when disturbed Remove from the bench Deformity or Injury Disqualification Feathering - evidence of feather plucking, obvious French Moult, more than two primary tail feathers.
-Deformity of Foot/Feet - three or more toes permanently facing forward, inability to grip the perch, missing toe/s or part thereof - not toe nails, callusing on the sole of the foot.
-Other major problems - undershot beak, dislocated joints, substantial bleeding.
-Penalty • Twisted primary tail feather/s - the greater the degree of twisting, the greater the penalty.
-Broken or missing or twisted toe nails [not toes] Condition Disqualification Adult Birds: Cere colour not relating to the sex of the bird, i.e. hormonal change.
-Both primary tail feathers missing or neither below the secondary tail feathers Missing Primary Flights Feathers (refer Ideal Topography)
+Symptoms of IllnessDisqualification Ruffled, huddled in appearance, sometimes with vomiting and/or diarrhoe (often described as 'dirty' vent but not to be confused with nervous wet vent Remove from the benchPresence of MitesDisqualification Scaly face - Encrustations visible on one or more of the cere, beak, legs, eye (often described as 'dirty' vent but not to be confused with nervous wet vent Remove from the bench Presence of Mites Disqualification Scaly face - Encrustations visible on one or more of the cere, beak, legs, eye Remove from the benchPresence of MitesDisqualification Scaly face - Encrustations visible on one or more of the cere, beak, legs, eye , , Presence of MitesDisqualification Scaly face - Encrustations visible on one or more of the cere, beak, legs, eye Mites Scaly face - Encrustations visible on one or more of the cere, beak, legs, eye 9 and vent.
+5 Feather mite - Ragged black or brown markings on feathers, particularly o 2 the side toward the vent area 1 Remove from the bench Presence of Lice Disqualification Visible usually on face, mask or neck as black 'dots' or fly shaped - flat & fas t moving.
+Each disappear into the feather when disturbed ι Remove from the bench Deformity or Disqualification \neg Injury Feathering - evidence of feather plucking, obvious French Moult, more that n two primary tail feathers.
+1 Deformity of Foot/Feet - three or more toes permanently facing forward inability to grip the perch, missing toe/s or part thereof - not toe nails, callusin on the sole of the foot.
+5 Other major problems - undershot beak, dislocated joints, substantia 1 bleeding. .1 Penalty • Twisted primary tail feather/s - the greater the degree of twisting, th a greater the penalty.
+Broken or missing or twisted toe nails [not toes] Condition Disqualification Adult Birds: • Cere colour not relating to the sex of the bird, i.e. hormonal change.
+Both primary tail feathers missing or neither below the secondary tail 1 feathers - Missing Primary Flights Feathers (refer Ideal Topography) - when three or more outside visual flight feathers are missing from on e wing - when two outside visual flight feathers are missing on both wings Broken Nest Feather: • Disqualification clauses as per adult birds apply plus, pin feathers in th e cap, visible adult feathers in the cap, neck, body or wings, solid iris rin where present in the variety coupled with adult coloured cere.
+Penalty 1 Presence of pin feathers in adult birds • Missing Primary Flight Feathers (refer Ideal Topography)